The Best Referral Guide You'll Ever Read

-- Case study from OVO Energy.
+- Referral program inspirations with a case study from OVO Energy.

 What is a referral program?

 Customer referral happens when a customer refers your product or brand to their friends or family.
-There are three types of referrals:
+There are three common types of referrals:

-- Reputation referrals – which happen thanks to high brand awareness and the company’s reputation (despite the person not being your customer).
+- Reputation referrals – happen thanks to high brand awareness and the company’s reputation (despite the person not being your customer).